mmihalev/kiosk/README.md

 # Ubuntu Kiosk
 Turn Ubuntu Desktop into informational Kiosk.
 Kiosk can be controlled via web interface using Ajenti.
+Ajenti custom plugins can be downloaded from https://github.com/mmihalev/Ajenti-Plugins

 It can work in 3 different modes:

-1) Browser mode

-2) Videos mode
+1) Browser mode - Customized Chromium browser will be started at system startup (in full screen).
+Browser will be running into "kiosk" mode and startup page can be customized.
+2) Videos mode - Mplayer will be started at system startup.
+Player will play all videos from ~/Videos folder in full screen.

-3) Photos mode
+3) Photos mode - Slideshow of pictures from ~/Photos folder will be played ad full screen.

+Keyboard and mouse will be locked and can be unlocked only with password.

 # Installation

-Installation is automatically.
-Just run  ``./install.sh``
+Step 1:
+Install Ubuntu dekstop 14.04.02 (other versions may work but not tested)

+Step 2:
+Download installation script ``install.sh`` and run it ``./install.sh``

 Please note that you must have an sudo privileges.